Alex Verdugo Player Props: Red Sox vs. Diamondbacks

-On Saturday, Alex Verdugo (.368 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:15 PM ET.
+On Sunday, Alex Verdugo (.324 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 4:10 PM ET.

-He strung together three hits (going 3-for-5 with a double and an RBI) in his last appearance against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.

 Alex Verdugo Game Info & Props vs. the Diamondbacks